00mayank/PHP-Project/README.md

 # PHP-Project
-this project include travel website
+This project include travel website

+->Data base "login" needed to run the project.
+->For a normal run a blank database with 'login' name will work.